Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Introduction

-To ensure orthogonal-group invariance (and furthermore, stability),~\citet{lim2022sign} and~\citet{huang2023stability} both propose to use inner products---namely, $VV^T$ with $V=(v_1,\ldots, v_p)$ being the matrix consisting of $p$ mutually orthogonal normalized eigenvectors within an eigenspace of dimension $p$---instead of eigenvectors $(v_1,\ldots, v_p)$ themselves, as node feature augmentations.
-Despite being provably invariant to $O(p)$ transformations and even stable (with carefully designed network architectures), taking inner products can potentially lose much of the rich structural and positional information carried by vanilla Laplacian eigenvectors.
-Earlier than the above two works,~\citet{wang2022equivariant} has proposed a special message passing operation in which only the norms of differences between rows of $V$ are used, and proved its stability.
+To ensure orthogonal-group invariance (and furthermore, stability),~\citet{lim2022sign} and~\citet{huang2023stability} both propose to extract spectral information from \emph{inner products} between Laplacian eigenvectors---namely, $\bm{VV}^T$ with $\bm{V}=(\bm{v}_1,\ldots, \bm{v}_p)$ being the matrix consisting of $p$ mutually orthogonal eigenvectors within an eigenspace of dimension $p$---instead of the eigenvectors $(\bm{v}_1,\ldots, \bm{v}_p)$ themselves.
+Despite being provably invariant to $O(p)$ transformations and even stable (with carefully designed network architectures), such learning architectures based on inner products are not flexible enough, and may lose much of the rich structural and positional information carried by vanilla Laplacian eigenvectors.
+Earlier than the above two works,~\citet{wang2022equivariant} has proposed a special message passing operation in which only the norms of differences between rows of $\bm{V}$ are used, and proved its stability.
 However, this method even dismisses important eigenvalue information by treating Laplacian eigenvectors from different eigenspaces uniformly.
 Given the limitations of existing methods to utilize Laplacian eigenvectors, a natural question is \textbf{whether we can recover the information inherent in vanilla Laplacian eigenvectors while ensuring stability}.
 To make the question even more general, we may ask:

 \begin{displayquote} \emph{What is the representational limit of graph learning methods exploiting Laplacian eigenvectors, given the stability constraint?} \end{displayquote}

 In this paper, we attempt to partially answer the general question posed above.
 Our main contributions are summarized below.